jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 -rw-r--r--  1 jmspring  staff  2465 Jun 12 09:11 variables.tf
 ```

 The inputs for a Terraform deployment are typically specified in a `.tfvars` file.
-In the `azure-simple` repository, a skeleton exists in the form of `terraform.tfvars`.
-The contents of `terraform.tfvars` is as follows:
+In the `azure-simple` repository, a skeleton exists in the form of `terraform.tfvars` with the following fields:

 ```bash
 kudzu:azure-simple jmspring$ cat terraform.tfvars